ngosang/restic-exporter/README.md

 `restic check`).
 - `NO_STATS`: (Optional) Do not collect per backup statistics for performance reasons.
 Default is `False` (collect per backup statistics).
+  - **NOTE**: Since Restic 0.17 getting the statistics is much faster and it is always enabled.
+This configuration only applies for backups performed with an old version of the Restic client.
 - `NO_LOCKS`: (Optional) Do not collect the number of locks.
 Default is `False` (collect the number of locks).
 - `INCLUDE_PATHS`: (Optional) Include snapshot paths for each backup.
 The paths are separated by commas.
 Default is `False` (not collect the paths).